May 7, 2020

 My name is Alexander Miller, and this website is where I keep notes about my projects and research.

 As a kid I always enjoyed working with tools, electronics, and computers.
-During high school I read a couple textbooks about microprocessor system architecture(1, 2), and eventually worked by way through the basic systems course of the Elenco Micro-Master training kit (book).
+During high school I read a couple textbooks about microprocessor system architecture(1, 2), and also worked my way through the basic systems course of the Elenco Micro-Master training kit (book).

 I attended Virginia Tech sporadically in my 20s and eventually earned a Bachelor of Science in Computer Engineering.
 For part of that time I worked as an undergrad researcher at the Future Energy Electronics Lab, where I built a testbed to measure electrical characteristics of high voltage semiconductor switches.

 During college I started working for a small agency called Modea, where I wore the hats of sysadmin, netops, devops, and backend engineer over the course of 7 years.
 Eventually they spun out a division as Ozmo, and both companies are doing great to this day.
 I highly recommend checking them out if you’re in their target market, or if you’re looking for a tech job in Blacksburg, Virginia.

 While seeking experience in new fields I received an offer from Hortonworks, a primary developer of the Hadoop platform.
 The position was in support, and I saw it as an opportunity to get a crash course in real-world distributed systems.
 The environment was fast-paced and sometimes difficult, but I was able to exchange knowledge and techniques with talented colleagues.